AppDaemon/appdaemon/docs/DOCKER_TUTORIAL.rst

 In Docker, containers (the running application) are considered ephemeral.
-Any state that you want to be able to preserve must be stored outside of the container so that the container can be disposed and recreated at any time.
+Any state that you want to be able to preserve must be stored outside of the container so that the container can be disposed of and recreated at any time.
 In the case of AppDaemon, this means you would be concerned about your ``conf`` folder.